Hamza Abdi Barre: Controversies

 Prime Minister Hamza Abdi Barre, who comes from a Muslim background, has sparked several controversies through his comments on Palestine, Israel, and Ukraine.

 Hamas support

-On 2 November 2023, During a public address, Barre expressed strong support for Hamas, describing the group as a "liberating group" rather than a terrorist organization.
-(Note: a designation upheld by the U.S., U.K., and other European nations) He condemned Western silence on the Gaza crisis and pledged Somalia’s federal government backing for Hamas in Gaza.
+On 2 November 2023, during a public address, Hamza expressed strong support for Hamas, describing the group as a liberating group rather than a terrorist organization.
+(Note: a designation upheld by the U.S., U.K., and other European nations) He condemned Western silence on the Gaza crisis and pledged Somalia's federal government backing for Hamas in Gaza.

-His comments took a more inflammatory turn when he used antisemitism words toward Jewish people, referring to them as "children of pigs and dogs."
-The statement left some attendees stunned while others shocked.
-Barre further called for the elimination of Israelis, comparing Jews to the extremist group Al-Shabaab, which has carried out numerous attacks in Somalia.
+He used words viewed as antisemitic when describing Jewish people, referring to them as "children of pigs and dogs."
+Hamza further called for the elimination of Israelis, comparing Jews to the extremist group Al-Shabaab, which has carried out numerous attacks in Somalia.

 Russian invasion support

-Barre also weighed in on the Ukraine war, suggesting that Russia’s invasion was justified and dismissing Western claims that it was an assault on democracy.
+Hamza also weighed in on the Ukraine war, suggesting that Russia's invasion was justified and dismissing Western claims that it was an assault on democracy.